vishnu1100/Electron_Desktop_App_FREE/README.md

      npm start
      ```

-## Packing into a installable exe software
+## Packing into an installable exe software

 ### For all operating system